vssssssssss/thinkster-django-angular-tutorial/chapter02.md

 As mentioned before, we need to make an AJAX request to the API endpoint we made.
 As data, we include the `username`, `password` and `email` parameters this method received.
 We have no reason to do anything special with the response, so we will let the caller of `Authentication.register` handle the callback.

-## Registration: AngularJS Controller and Template
+## Registration Controller and Template
 We just finished the first iteration of our first service.
 Now we need something that can call `Authentication.register`.
 This is where controllers come in.
 In this section we will create our first AngularJS controller and a template that will being viewable in the client.

 Create a file in `static/javascripts/authentication/controllers/` called `register.controller.js` and add the following: